mm80843/T3.5/docs/Benef/PBN__Benef_1171.md

 ## Articles mentionning this Benefit

 * [How Can Blockchain Help People in the Event of Pandemics Such as the COVID-19?](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_241.md)

+## Name of the Benefit

+Donors can verify the transfer process and recipients can confirm receipt, reducing corruption and improving social trust.